F1 Driver of the Day: Who has won the award in F1 2022?

 Romain Grosjean won the first award back at the 2016 Australian Grand Prix before repeating the feat at the next race in Bahrain.

-Here are all the winners of the award so far in 2022 and what they did to achieve it:
+Here are all the winners of the award so far and what they did to achieve it:

 F1 Driver of the Day: Bahrain Grand Prix